weaveworks/weave/site/features.md

 ###<a name="docker"></a>Seamless Docker Integration (Weave Docker API Proxy)

-Weave includes a [Docker API Proxy](/site/weave-docker-api/set-up-proxy.md), which can be used to launch containers to the Weave network using the Docker [command-line interface](https://docs.docker.com/reference/commandline/cli/) or the [remote API](https://docs.docker.com/reference/api/docker_remote_api/).
+Weave Net includes a [Docker API Proxy](/site/weave-docker-api/set-up-proxy.md), which can be used to launch containers to the Weave network using the Docker [command-line interface](https://docs.docker.com/reference/commandline/cli/) or the [remote API](https://docs.docker.com/reference/api/docker_remote_api/).

 To use the proxy run: